Kong/kongponents/docs/components/datetime-picker.md

 - `date`: denotes a datetime picker instance that allows a calendar date to be selected
 - `time`: denotes an instance that allows a time to be selected
 - `dateTime`: denotes an instance that allows a calendar date and time to be selected
-- `relativeOnly`: instance which only contains relative time frames
+- `relative`: instance which only contains relative time frames
-- `relativeAndDate`: instance with relative time frames, and a calendar that supports date selection
+- `relativeDate`: instance with relative time frames, and a calendar that supports date selection
-- `relativeAndDateTime`: instance with relative time frames, and a calendar that supports date and time selection
+- `relativeDateTime`: instance with relative time frames, and a calendar that supports date and time selection

 ### placeholder